 | New Buyer Transfer Fee | 0.5% of purchase price | 0.5% of purchase price |

-| Property Tax Rate | 1.1%–1.25% | 0.9%–1.1% (varies by area) |
+| Property Tax Rate | 1.1% to 1.25% | 0.9% to 1.1% (varies by area) |

-| St. Joe Club Membership | Optional (Beach Club included) | Socially Mandatory for amenities |
+| St. Joe Club Membership | Optional (Beach Club included) | Socially mandatory for greater amenities |

 | Special Assessment Risk | Higher (aging infrastructure) | Lower (newer development) |